Column: Why would the ACC. Big Ten, Pac-12 form an alliance? - NewsBreak

 The discussions were first reported by The Athletic.
 Two people with knowledge of the discussions confirmed them to The Associated Press on condition of anonymity because no one has been authorized by the conferences to speak publicly about the talks.
 The conversations were described as conceptual and exploratory.

 There are two important events on the horizon that could influence how quickly some type of agreement — formal or otherwise — between the three conferences comes together: The next meeting regarding College Football Playoff expansion is scheduled for Sept.
-28. And the NCAA has called for a special constitutional convention that is expected to convene no later than Nov.
+28. And that is expected to convene no later than Nov.
 15.

 There is no obvious precedent in big-time college sports of an alliance of conferences, so this could be whatever the leagues involved make of it.